jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 ### Forward Default http(80), https(443) Ports to 5080 and 5443

-Generally port forwarding is used to forward default ports to the server's ports in order to have easy of use.
+Generally, port forwarding is used to forward default ports to the server's ports in order to have ease of use.
 For instance let's forward 80 to 5080, just type the command below.

 ```